mhahm/Credit-Card-User-Segmentation/README.md

     * Binning
 * Modifying the features with binned features
 * Modeling w/ k-means using engineered bins
-* Visualization of Clusters with PCA
+* Principal Component Analysis and Visualization of Clusters
 * Profiling of Clusters